Towards Large-scale 3D Representation Learning with Multi-dataset Point Prompt Training: Alternative Designs

 To address the challenges of adapting the model to different dataset domains, we introduce domain prompt adapters along with zero-initialization techniques. \figref{fig:adapters} serves as a visual guide, showcasing the implementation of each domain prompt adapter discussed in the main paper.
 Notably, the zero-initialized layers are highlighted with a green box.

-\mypara{Direct Indiction.} \figref{fig:adapters}a showcases the process of Direct Injection.
-In this approach, a direct injection adapter is inserted at the beginning of each basic block.
+\phantomsection \mypara{Direct Indiction.} \figref{fig:adapters}a showcases the process of Direct Injection.
+This approach inserts a direct injection adapter at the beginning of each basic block.
 The domain prompt is added to the point embedding after undergoing a zero-initialized linear projection within each direct injection.

-\mypara{Cross Attention.} As depicted in \figref{fig:adapters}b, the cross-attention adapter can be seen as an extension of the direct injection adapter.
-Firstly, the domain prompt $c_i$ is divided into $k$ independent prompt embeddings with the same shape.
-These prompt embeddings serve as the reference set for performing cross-attention with each point.
-Attention operations~\cite{wu2022point} are conducted between query vectors generated by each point and key value vectors generated by the prompt embeddings.
-The resulting output is then added to the point embedding after being projected by a zero-initialized linear layer.
+\mypara{Cross Attention.} As shown in \figref{fig:adapters}b, the cross-attention adapter can be seen as an extension of the direct injection adapter.
+The domain prompts $c_i$ splits into $k$ independent prompt embeddings of identical shape, serving as the reference for cross-attention with each point.
+Attention operations~\cite{wu2022point} occur between query vectors from each point and key value vectors from the prompt embeddings.
+The output, post-projection by a zero-initialized linear layer, is added to the point embedding.

 \mypara{Prompt-driven Normalization.} \figref{fig:adapters}c illustrates the Prompt-driven Normalization (PDNorm) approach.
 In this case, each normalization layer is replaced with PDNorm, which enables the adaptation of the backbone to the specific domain context.
 PDNorm projects the domain prompt onto the scale-shift vector using a zero-initialized linear layer, and these domain-aware vectors are subsequently applied to the normalized feature embedding.
-Running mean and running variance are statisticized independently for each dataset involved.